 The GRIT Gravel Grinder will be based out of Tussey Mountain Ski Area, which will provide a base camp for racers to gather and prepare for the ride as well as celebrate afterwards.
 There will be a catered post-ride meal and Robin Hood Brewing Company is brewing a special beer just for the event.
 The Tussey Mountain family fun center will be open for riders and their families to enjoy after the ride.
 On Friday night before the ride, racers will be able to pick up their race packets and hang out at 814 Cidery with special guest Selene Yeager, a bike racer, writer for Bicycling Magazine and author of several books.
 On the route, there will be two aid stations with snacks and beverages as well as mechanical support provided by The Bicycle Shop.
 Other sponsors of the race include Specialized Bikes, Clif Bar, Drondiculous (a local drone photographer who will be providing footage of the event) and Freewheel Creative.

 The GRIT Gravel Grinder is sold out, but that doesn’t mean you can’t enjoy Rothrock State Forest and the surrounding areas by bicycle.
-Check out the sidebar for tips on how to plan a great ride any time of year!
+Check out the sidebar information below for tips on how to plan a great ride any time of year!

 You don’t have to wait for an event to enjoy the cycling that Happy Valley has to offer!
 Check out these options to get out and explore on your own: